Nevada Adventure, On The Rocks

 - Rockhounding (or taking anything you find in general) is straight up not allowed in any State or National Parks.
 Don’t push this one, guys.

 - If you’ve got your sights set on rockhounding on a piece of private land, we can’t say it enough: GET PERMISSION.
 There is no other way to do this, other than ask, ask, ASK… even if you think nobody is watching.
 If you can’t find someone to ask, don’t trespass.

 Stock That Gear Bag Right, Baby

 This is going to sound goofy, but we’ve permanently added a rock hammer to our Nevada go bag and here’s why: sometimes you might think you’re headed to a sweet little fishing hole, or tracking down a hot spring, and you’ll pass an area that’s full of opalized wood.
 But you’ve got nothing to dig with, and then next thing you know, you’re out there trying to use your shoe, or a hanger, or something even stupider.
 A rock hammer is light and small, and can stay in the trunk, for good.

 If you’re looking to up your game, add a few more common household items to your gear bag, like a screwdriver, ice pick, or garden rake.
 The garden rake tends to come in the most handy at Garnet Hill and Royal Peacock.

 Don’t forget to bring some sort of bucket-like container to hold all your finds!
 And, if you’re really hardcore, bring a kneeling pad, and even a squirt bottle.
-Some of these finds, especially Black Fire Opal, are kiiiiinda like searching for clear glass.
+Some of these finds, especially Black Fire Opal, are kinda like searching for clear glass.
 If you have a way of making it wet, it will be easier to spot in a sea of dirt.
-Now I think you’re ready to get your dang rocks off!

 BEST TIME TO VISIT: Is there a bad time to road trip the Loneliest Road?